-5.4.2 Investment Management of Long-Term Funds
+5.4.2 Investment Management of Long-Term Money

-The investment of Long-Term Funds shall be controlled and managed by ONE JIB in accordance with this IPS.
-An investment advisor shall be retained by ONE JIB to define and manage the asset allocation using External Portfolio Managers.
+The investment of Long-Term Money shall be controlled and managed by ONE JIB in accordance with this IPS.

 Competent External Portfolio Managers shall be appointed by ONE JIB and they shall enter into an agreement with ONE Investment that complies with this IPS and Part II of the Regulation and provide compliance and performance reports.
 In accordance with the applicable regulatory requirements, ONE JIB shall make any External Portfolio Manager changes deemed in the best interest of the Municipality.
 For each External Portfolio Manager, ONE Investment shall agree on a set of operational guidelines including constraints, discretion limits, diversification and quality standards, and performance expectations, which are documented in each External Portfolio Manager's guidelines.